Snowflake-Labs/snowflake-maven-gradle-plugins/README.md

 mvn verify -P run-its
 ```

-### IntelliJ

-If IntelliJ intellisense is highlighting errors within `snowflake_gradle_plugin` or `snowflake_maven_plugin`, you can fix it with the following:

-- Close the IDE
-- Open the project with IntelliJ File -> Open -> select `build.gradle` -> Open as project
-- In the 'Maven' tab of IntelliJ, click the refresh icon to "Reload all maven projects"

-This ensures that both Maven and Gradle are active on their respective compile sources, which will help resolve intellisense errors

 # Gradle
 ## Setup Gradle
 Install the plugin from Maven Central in the future (WIP).
 For now, follow the[ local build and installation process. ](#contributing-gradle)